Table of Contents

 Vidhara (Argyreia nervosa) is scientifically proven for treating wounds, cuts, Gangrene, internal bleeding due to any reason, chronic ulcer and rheumatism.
 This plant is also known as Elephant creeper.
-For medicinal purpose the leaves, seeds and roots of the plant are used.
+For the medicinal purpose the leaves, seeds and roots of the plant are used.
 The roots are aphrodisiac, nervine tonic, diuretic and rejuvenator and indicated in diseases of nervous system, sexual disorders, strangury and rheumatism.

 To enhance the therapeutic property of Vidhara roots, they are given Bhavana of Satmuli juice (Ashtang Sangraha).
 For this purpose, the powdered roots are soaked seven times during seven days in the juice of the tubers of Asparagus racemosus (Satamuli).
 This is dried and ground to make powder.
 The powder is given in doses of a 4-10 gram with ghee for a month.
 This powder is alterative and nervine tonic and gives relief in diseases of nervous system, joint pain and rheumatism.
 The intake of this powder improve the intellect, gives strength and have anti-aging effect.

 The seeds lowers blood pressure and gives relief in spasm.
 But in excess cause hallucination.
 The leaves are applied topically on ringworm, eczema, boils, swellings due to rubefacient (dilates capillaries and an increase in blood circulation) property.

 The botanical name of Vidhara is Argyreia nervosa.
 It belongs to plant family Convolvulaceae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.

 - Kingdom: Plantae – Plants